Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 With that said, the seller should notify the landlord of his or her intent to sell the practice as early as possible and verify that the landlord will consent to your assumption of the lease.

-If the lease is at the end of its term (or if the seller is the landlord), you and your advisers will need to negotiate a new lease, bearing in mind that the term of this lease must be equal in length to that of your purchase loan.
+If the lease is at the end of its term (or if the seller is the landlord), you and your advisers will need to negotiate a new lease.
+The term of this lease must be equal in length to that of your purchase loan.

 If the real estate is included in the sale, then you and your advisers will need to negotiate the terms of the real estate purchase agreement.